bmillham/m3u_filter/README.md

 Also if you set the all\_channels option then that will be populated with all available channels (minus what you defined in ignore\_url).\
 And when you run m3u\_filter again then a new file, all\_channels\_diff will be created with what was added or deleted.

+## Windows
+Go to the Releases page and download m3u_filter.zip

 # Building
 If you want to run this from a cron job, etc you need to build the project.
 To do this just run